segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/migration.md

 strat: react-native
 ---

 If you’re using `analytics-react-native 1.5.1` or older, follow these steps to migrate to `analytics-react-native 2.0`.
 You can continue to use your React Native source write key for the migration to view historical events.
+Additionally, with React Native 2.0, you don't need to leverage bundled SDK packages, but can use [this list of supported destinations](/docs/connections/sources/catalog/libraries/mobile/react-native/#supported-destinations).

+To migrate to React Native 2.0:

 1. Update the existing package:
     ```js